eqtble, a platform that uses data analytics to create healthier workplaces, raises $2.7M seed – TechCrunch

 Ifiegbu’s startup, called eqtble, wants to give HR teams the same kind of detailed analytics that product, sales and marketing departments have had for a long time, with the goal of creating more engaged and inclusive workplaces.
 The company, a Y Combinator alum, announced today it has raised $2.7 million in seed funding, led by Initialized Capital, with participation from SB Opportunity Fund, RS Ventures and other venture capital firms and angel investors.

 Ifiegbu joined WeWork’s People Analytics team in 2017, when the company had a total of about 2,000 employees.
 By the time he left in 2020, that number had grown to 15,000 people.
-One of Ifiegbu’s first hires at WeWork was Gabe Horwitz, the first data scientist on the People Analytics’ team and now eqtble’s co-founder and chief product officer.
+One of Ifiegbu’s first hires at WeWork was Gabe Horwitz, the first data scientist on the People Analytics team and now eqtble’s co-founder and chief product officer.
 The startup’s third co-founder and chief technology officer is Ethan Veres.

 At many companies, especially ones that are growing quickly, workforce data is scattered across different HR software, including human resources information systems (HRIS), engagement platforms, benefit programs and employee surveys.